Autzmosis/dungeonGame/README.md

 ####Abbreviations are defined as follows:
 * Hp - Health
-* Mp - Magic
+* Sp - Spill Points
 * Atk - Attack Strength
 * Def - Defence
 * Ma - Magical attack strength
 * Md - Magical defence
-* Crt - Critical hit
+* Lck - Luck
 * Acc - Accuracy
-* Eva - Evasion
 * Spe - Speed

 The 'high', 'med', and 'low' provided in the table are basic stats, they will be replaced by numbers later.

-##Deadline for this project is set for mid March
+##Deadline for this project varries.